COMMUNITYNOTES: A Dataset for Exploring the Helpfulness of Fact-Checking Explanations: Ethics and Broader Impact

 \section{Ethics and Broader Impact}

 Our work aims to improve the transparency, explainability, and scalability of community-based fact-checking systems.
 By modeling and predicting the helpfulness of user-generated explanations, we hope to assist both contributors and platforms in identifying notes that are more informative, balanced, and useful for the public discourse.
-However, several ethical considerations deserve discussion.

 \paragraph{Bias and Fairness.} Community-based ratings may reflect social, cultural, or political biases that influence which notes are deemed “helpful.”
 Our models inevitably inherit such biases from the underlying data.
-We emphasize that model predictions should not be used to automatically moderate or suppress user content.
-Instead, they should be interpreted as supporting signals to guide human review.
+We would like to emphasize that model predictions should not be directly used to automatically moderate or suppress user content.
+Instead, they should be interpreted as auxiliary signals to guide human review.

-\paragraph{Responsible Use.} While our framework can aid in prioritizing or surfacing potentially helpful notes, it is not intended to replace human judgment.
-Automated systems that assign helpfulness or credibility labels at scale could have downstream impacts on content visibility, user reputation, and the dynamics of online discourse.
-We encourage future work to incorporate fairness-aware and interpretability-centered mechanisms before deployment.
+\paragraph{Responsible Use.} While our framework can help prioritize potentially helpful notes, it is not intended to replace human judgment.
+Automated systems that assign helpfulness or credibility labels at scale may affect content visibility, user reputation, and online discourse.
+We encourage incorporating fairness-aware and interpretable mechanisms before deployment.

-\paragraph{Positive Societal Impact.} Despite these caveats, we believe our dataset and models can contribute positively to combating misinformation by improving the quality, trustworthiness, and accessibility of community fact-checking.
-By making the definitions of helpfulness explicit and machine-interpretable, we hope to support more transparent, accountable, and participatory approaches to information verification.
+\paragraph{Positive Societal Impact.} Despite these caveats, our dataset and models can help combat misinformation by improving the quality, trustworthiness, and accessibility of community fact-checking.
+Making helpfulness definitions explicit and machine-interpretable supports more transparent and accountable information verification.